bigmikesolutions/sqlstream/README.md

 # sqlstream

-Small library to handle SQL queries as a streams (channels).
+Small library to handle SQL queries as streams (channels).

 Mapping is done in functional fashion without reflection.

 ## Usage